Clorox: 1913–1927

 The public, however, was unfamiliar with liquid bleach.
-The company started slowly and was about to collapse when investor William Murray took it over in 1916, who installed himself as general manager.
+The company started slowly and was on the brink of collapse when investor William Murray took it over in 1916, who installed himself as general manager.
 His wife Annie prompted the creation of a less concentrated liquid bleach for home use and built customer demand by giving away 15 usoz sample bottles at the family's grocery store in downtown Oakland.
 Word shortly began to spread, and in 1917 the company started shipping Clorox bleach to the East Coast via the Panama Canal.

 1928–1960s

 On May 28, 1928, the company went public on the San Francisco stock exchange.
 It changed its name to Clorox Chemical Company.
-Butch, an animated Clorox liquid bleach bottle, was used in its advertising and became well known, even surviving the 1941 transition from rubber-stoppered bottles to screw-off caps.
+An animated Clorox liquid bleach bottle, named Butch, was used in its advertising and became well known, even surviving the 1940 transition from rubber-stoppered bottles to screw-off caps.

-Clorox was strong enough to survive the Great Depression during the 1930s, achieving national distribution of its bleach.

 Even though bleach was a valuable first aid product for American armed forces during World War II, government rationing of chlorine gas forced many bleach manufacturers to reduce the concentration of sodium hypochlorite in their products.
 Clorox, however, declined and elected to sell fewer units of full-strength bleach, establishing a reputation for quality.

 In 1957, Clorox was purchased by Procter & Gamble, which renamed its new subsidiary the Clorox Company.
 Almost immediately, a rival company objected to the purchase, and it was challenged by the Federal Trade Commission, which feared it would stifle competition in the household products market.
 The FTC prevailed in 1967 when the U.S. Supreme Court forced Procter & Gamble to divest Clorox, which took place on January 1, 1969.

 1970s–1990s

 Throughout the 1970s and 1980s, Clorox pursued an aggressive expansion and diversification program.
-In 1970 it introduced Clorox 2 all-fabric bleach.
+In 1970, the company introduced Clorox 2 all-fabric bleach.
 Later it acquired several brands that remain a part of its portfolio, including Formula 409, Liquid-Plumr, and Kingsford charcoal.
 The company also developed new cleaning products such as Tilex instant mildew remover.
 It also acquired the "Hidden Valley" brand of ranch dressing.

 In 1988, Clorox struck a licensing-and-distribution agreement that brought Brita water filters to the U.S. The company acquired sole control of the brand for the U.S. and Canada in 1995 when it acquired Brita International Holdings (Canada).
-In 2000 it secured the remaining Americas market from Brita.
+In 2000, it secured the remaining Americas market from Brita.

 In 1990, Clorox purchased Pine-Sol.
 In 1999, Clorox acquired First Brands, the former consumer products division of Union Carbide, in the largest transaction in its history.
 Such brands as Glad, Handi-Wipes (which First Brands acquired from Colgate-Palmolive several months before the Clorox acquisition), and STP became part of the Clorox portfolio.
 The First Brands acquisition doubled the company's size and helped it land on the Fortune 500 for the first time the following year.